 is a freelance journalist specializing in health.
 He lives in a cottage in Scotland and writes for a range of magazines, including

 Maxim, and Zest.

 has published over 100 stories and articles for publications such as the

 Woman's World, the

 San Jose Mercury News, and many more.
 A graduate of Stanford and Syracuse Universities, she writes on parenting, health and fitness, and business and technology.

 Miriam Erick, MS, RD

-is a registered dietitian and diabetes educator at the Brigham and Women's Hospital in Boston, MA.
-She has cared for more than 1000 hospitalized women with the severest form of pregnancy sickness, which has generated two books, an audio and a video tape, chapters in nutrition textbooks, and two awards from the American Medical Writers Association.
+is a registered dietitian and diabetes educator at Brigham and Women's Hospital in Boston, MA.
+She has cared for more than 1000 hospitalized women with the severest form of pregnancy sickness, which has generated 2 books, an audio and a video tape, chapters in nutrition textbooks, and 2 awards from the American Medical Writers Association.
 Miriam is frequently interviewed in both print and broadcast media, and has appeared on "CBS This Morning."